• Kracker Archive

 Burial details:

 F/O. Robert Oscar Evans Goodwin.
 Roermond (Kapel in ‘t Zand) Roman Catholic Cemetery, Netherlands, Plot 23 Grave 1.
-Son of William E. Goodwin and of Lulu Goodwin (nee Young) of Niagara Falls, Ontario, Canada, husband of Vera May Goodwin
+Born on the 25th January 1919 in Ontario, Canada.
+Son of William Evans Goodwin and of Lulu Goodwin (nee Young - Married Tuesday, 10th December, 1912 in Peterborough, Ontario) of Niagara Falls, Ontario, Canada, husband of Vera May Goodwin Epitaph: 'Greater Love Hath No Man Than This, That He Lay Down His Life For Those Oppressed'.

-Aircrew Remembered would like to thank Mr. Theo Van der Steen, Rob Wolters, The Roerstreek Historical Society and The Air Force Museum of New Zealand for generously providing information for this article.
+Aircrew Remembered would like to thank Mr. Theo Van der Steen, The Roerstreek Historical Society and The Air Force Museum of New Zealand for generously providing information for this article.
+Plus others who have preferred not to nr named.

 CHB 07.05.2011